BetterRimworlds/RimworldSavegameShrinker/README.md

 ## Translations

-This mod is translated into a wide array of translations.
+This mod is translated into a wide array of languages.
 Here is the table:

 | Language              | Native Speakers | Total with 2nd Language | Notes                                   |
 |-----------------------|-----------------|-------------------------|-----------------------------------------|